-5.3.
-Software name and version for applicability domain assessment:
+5.3.Software name and version for applicability domain assessment: This is not applicable.

 5.4.Limits of applicability:

 Limits for individual alerts are mainly defined by restrictions in the scope of the alerts which are available for inspection within the software.